fredele/SnapCastUI/README.md

 ![overview](image_1.png)

-This is a SnapCast server remote written with the Kivy framework and Twisted/Autobahn.
+This is a SnapCast server remote (WebSocket API) written with the Kivy framework and Twisted/Autobahn.

 ## Download